Basic Concept of HashMap

 can be of various types, such as numbers or strings.

 How is this done?
 It's quite simple.
-The underlying implementation of a hash table is an array (which we can call a table
+The underlying implementation of a hash table is an array (let's call it table

-into an index in the array through a hash function (which we can call hash
+into an index in the array using a hash function (let's call it hash

-), and then operations like addition, deletion, and lookup are similar to those in arrays:
+), and then the operations of insertion, deletion, search, and update are similar to those of an array.

 // Pseudocode logic for a hash table